Message from the Interim Dean

 The Academic Departments

-The academic units housed in the WellStar College include the Department of Social Work and Human Services, The Department of Department of Exercise Science and Sport Management, The Department of Health Promotion and Physical Education, and the WellStar School of Nursing.
+The academic units housed in the WellStar College include the Department of Social Work and Human Services, The Department of Department of Exercise Science and Sport Management, The Department of Health Promotion and Physical Education, the WellStar School of Nursing, and the Department of Culinary Sustainability and Hospitality.
 The Department of Social Work and Human Services has over 500 students majoring either in the undergraduate Human Services Program or the Master of Social Work Program.
 The undergraduate Human Services Program prepares graduates to work in a variety of human services careers such as case management and service delivery in the non-profit sector.
 The Master of Social Work Program offers two clinical specializations that provide advanced training in either in Child Welfare or Substance Abuse Treatment and Prevention.
 Additionally, the Department offers an advanced certificate in non-profit leadership through the Non-profit Leadership Alliance.
 The WellStar College boasts having one of the most active and successful Non-profit Leadership Programs in the southeastern United States.
 Faculty members of the Department work extensively with local non-profit organizations having obtaining resources through state and federal training grants, as well as, members of the department taking a leadership role in an international collaborative to respond to natural and manmade disasters globally focusing on persons with disabilities and special needs.

 The Department of Exercise Science and Sport Management boasts over 1,300 graduate and undergraduate students majoring in Exercise Science or Sport Management.
 Graduates are prepared to work in the fitness/health promotion profession, as well as with major sports organizations, or to go on for advanced degrees in exercise and health fields.
 In addition to offering core courses for department majors, the department co-offers Fitness for Living, a general educational course, to over 2,300 students each semester.
 A master’s degree in Applied Exercise and Health was implemented in fall of 2008.
 The Department has developed a number of international partnerships including universities in Brazil, Egypt, South Africa, and the Netherlands.
 Faculty members in the Department were awarded a FIPSE grant to work with partners in the U.S. and Brazil to explore obesity in youth with the aim of developing an environmental model to guide future interventions.
 With the opening of our new Health Science Building (Prillaman Hall) the Exercise Science faculty have been provided state-of-the-art Exercise Physiology and Biomechanics laboratories in which they are working with students in implementing numerous exciting research studies and projects.